miguelvb/viajealasestrellas/archeo.rst

 in the sky.
 In autumn, the bear rears back and Robin hits the bear with an arrow and it falls on its back, whereupon Robin jumps on the bear to begin devouring its prey.
 Robin tries to shake off the blood, and in the process scatters the red color to all the trees of the Earth.
 This is why Robin has a red breast, and why the trees turn red each autumn, according to the story.
 The bear cycles endlessly in the sky, its upside down form crosses the sky in winter, and then is “reborn” in Spring, ready to repeat the cosmic hunt.
 This story is particularly beautiful in the way it highlights both celestial and earthly cycles, with the changing of the seasons and the rotation of the night sky in perfect synchronicity.

 The Arabic names are mostly based on anatomical parts of the bear.

+Vikings (from `here <http://englishhistoryauthors.blogspot.dk/2013/12/what-did-vikings-and-saxons-call-stars.html>`_): The Wagon or Hellewagen was formed by the modern Great Bear/ Plough/ Big Dipper.
+It was seen as a wagon maybe carrying the dead and probably was seen as Woden’s wagon.
+We also find the names ‘Karlavagnen’, and ‘Karlsvagn’ translated as “the man’s chariot” which, along with the name ‘Kvennavagn’ ,or “woman’s chariot” given to Ursa Minor, suggests the gods associated with chariot driving; Thor and Freyja. (`see here <https://heathen-kindred.deviantart.com/journal/Norse-Constellations-and-the-Astronomy-of-Myth-219759725>`_)

 Draco – The Dragon
 +++++++++++++++++++